Masood Helali

 Masood Helali is a Bangladesh Nationalist Party politician.
 He was elected a member of parliament from Kishoreganj-3 in February 1996.

 Career

-Masood Helali is a former general secretary and advisor of Kishoreganj district BNP.
-He was elected to parliament from Kishoreganj-3 as a Bangladesh Nationalist Party candidate in 15 February 1996 Bangladeshi general election.
+Masood Helali is a former general secretary and advisor of the Kishoreganj district Bangladesh Nationalist Party (BNP).
+He was elected to parliament from Kishoreganj-3 as a BNP candidate in the 15 February 1996 Bangladeshi general election.

-He was defeated from Kishoreganj-3 constituency on 12 June 1996 and 2001 on the nomination of Bangladesh Nationalist Party.
+He was defeated in the Kishoreganj-3 constituency on 12 June 1996 and 2001 on the nomination of the Bangladesh Nationalist Party.